Robindiddams/CDoku-Solver/README.md

 ### History

-Initially it was Tom Reynolds, Aaron Hamilton and Robindiddams.
-We built this for a programming class.
+Myself (Robindiddams) and two friends built this for a programming class.
-Aaron designed the UI and made the code clean.
-Tom wrote much of the Cell and Group functions that did comparisons.
-Robindiddams designed how data was loaded and inserted into the classes.

-I (Robindiddams) wanted to continue development (and keep practicing c/c++) and I love the git community so here it is.
+I wanted to continue development (and keep practicing c/c++) and I love the git community so here it is.
 PR's welcome!